 EUROPEAN CREDIT TRANSFER AND ACCUMULATION SYSTEM (ECTS) pl.
-M. Skłodowskiej-Curie 5, 60-965 Poznań Social Competences: In addition, in terms of social competences, the student should represent attitudes such as honesty, responsibility, perseverance, cognitive curiosity, creativity, personal culture, respect for other people.
-Course objective - 1.
-Provide students basic knowledge of image processing and analysis in the field of image preprocessing, segmentation, recognition and interpretation of image information. - 2.
-Provide students with knowledge about the elements of vision systems, their construction and application in automation and robotics. - 3.
-Developing students ability to choose appropriate image processing methods depending on the problems posed and the ability to apply vision systems in automation and robotics.
-Course-related learning outcomes Knowledge - 1. has extended and in-depth knowledge of selected mathematics domains necessary to formulate and solve complex tasks in the field of image processing [K2 W1] - 2. has detailed knowledge of the strutcure and use of vision sensory systems [K2_W6] - 3. has theoretically founded detailed knowledge related to vision control and measurement systems [K2_W11] - 4. knows and understands the principle of human vision [-] - 5. knows and understands the methods of image processing and analysis in the field of image preprocessing, segmentation, recognition and interpretation of image information [-] Skills - 1. can use advanced methods of processing and analyzing images obtained from a video signal and extract information from the analyzed signals [K2_U11] - 2. is able to critically assess and select appropriate methods and tools to solve tasks and problems in the field of automation and robotics, using the knowledge of vision systems; can constitute the properties of vision measurement systems [K2_U22] Social competences - 1. is aware of the need for a professional approach to technical issues, detailed reading of documentation, knowning environmental conditions in which devices and their components may function, is aware of the responsibility for decisions made [K2 K4] - 2. is aware of the complexity of image processing methods and algorithms and the need for an individual approach to solving tasks and problems [-] Methods for verifying learning outcomes and assessment criteria Learning outcomes presented above are verified as follows:
+M. Skłodowskiej-Curie 5, 60-965 Poznań

+Social Competences: In addition, in terms of social competences, the student should represent attitudes such as honesty, responsibility, perseverance, cognitive curiosity, creativity, personal culture, respect for other people.

+Course objective

+1. Provide students basic knowledge of image processing and analysis in the field of image preprocessing, segmentation, recognition and interpretation of image information.

+2. Provide students with knowledge about the elements of vision systems, their construction and application in automation and robotics.

+3. Developing students ability to choose appropriate image processing methods depending on the problems posed and the ability to apply vision systems in robotics and control.

+Course-related learning outcomes

+Knowledge

+1. has extended and in-depth knowledge of selected mathematics domains necessary to formulate and solve complex tasks in the field of image processing - [K2\W1]

+2. has detailed knowledge of the strutcure and use of vision sensory systems - [K2\W6]

+3. has theoretically founded detailed knowledge related to vision control and measurement systems - [K2\W11]

+4. has the knowledge necessary to apply vision feedback - [-]

+5. knows and understands the methods of image processing and analysis in the field of image preprocessing, segmentation, recognition and interpretation of image information - [-]

+Skills

+1. can use advanced methods of processing and analyzing images obtained from a video signal and extract information from the analyzed signals - [K2\U11]

+2. is able to critically assess and select appropriate methods and tools to solve tasks and problems in the field of automation and robotics, using the knowledge of vision systems; can constitute the properties of vision measurement systems - [K2\U22]

+Social competences

+1. is aware of the need for a professional approach to technical issues, detailed reading of documentation, knowning environmental conditions in which devices and their components may function, is aware of the responsibility for decisions made - [K2\K4]

+2. is aware of the complexity of image processing methods and algorithms and the need for an individual approach to solving tasks and problems, especially during the implementation of visual feedback - [-]

+EUROPEAN CREDIT TRANSFER AND ACCUMULATION SYSTEM (ECTS) pl.
+M. Skłodowskiej-Curie 5, 60-965 Poznań

+Methods for verifying learning outcomes and assessment criteria

+Learning outcomes presented above are verified as follows:

+In the field of lectures, verification of the assumed learning outcomes is carried out through the assessment of knowledge on the basis of a written exam in the form of a multiple choice test with 25-30 questions, to pass 50% of points are required.

+In the field of laboratories, verification of learning outcomes is carried out by assessing the skills related to the implementation of laboratory exercises and selected problem tasks, and on the basis of the assessment of the report prepared partly during the classes, and partly after their completion; this assessment also includes teamwork.

+Programme content

+The lecture covers the following topics: